ibm-cloud-docs/openwhisk/prep.md

 2. Run the command `gradle jar`, which generates a .jar archive in the directory `build/libs/`.

-  For more information, read the Gradle documentation [Declaring Dependencies](https://docs.gradle.org/current/userguide/declaring_dependencies.html#declaring_dependencies).
+  For more information, read the Gradle documentation [Declaring Dependencies](https://docs.gradle.org/current/userguide/declaring_dependencies.html#declaring_dependencies){: external}.